Empirical design & permits...

 Example Empirical Requirements

-Examples of empirical design requirements for dry-stacked CMU, and condensed into lay man terms are listed below.
-These requirements are representative only and must be confirmed by your local permit office:
+Examples of empirical design requirements for dry stacked CMU, are condensed into lay man terms are listed below.
+These requirements are representative only and must be confirmed by your local permit office.

 One and two family home construction in areas with a basic wind speed of 100-mph or less, shall comply with the following:

 a.
-Exterior walls shall be not less than 8" thick for a multi-floor structure, nor less than 6" thick for a
+Exterior walls shall be not less than 8″ thick for a multi-floor structure, nor less than 6″ thick for a single floor structure.

 d. #5 rebar reinforced wall cell grouted with concrete at each corner.